matteoespo/docuquery-rag-agent/README.md

 # Industrial RAG Agent
-This project implements an Agentic RAG (Retrieval-Augmented Generation) system designed to process and query industrial technical documentation.
+This project implements an Agentic RAG system designed to process and query industrial technical documentation.
 The architecture is fully containerized and designed to run entirely on-premise using local LLMs.

 ## Architecture Overview
 The system follows a modular architecture, decoupling the AI engine from the API layer to ensure scalability and maintainability.